-An assessment of the trees on the site has been carried out.
-It finds that the significant trees, worthy of retention, are to be found at the boundaries with some beyond being of special importance given their age.
-Whilst there is a good mix of species within the site many of the trees are compromised due to the close spacing in which they have grown.
+At the outline stage an assessment of the trees on the site was carried out.
+It found that the significant trees, worthy of retention, are to be found at the boundaries with some beyond being of special importance given their age.
+Whilst there is a good mix of species within the site, many of the trees are compromised due to the close spacing in which they have grown.
 That spacing was ideal for nursery production but upon abandonment the trees have grown on to become spindly and prone to failure.

 Existing trees will be complemented with further new tree planting to enhance the setting of the dwellings and to ensure a sustainable tree population for the enjoyment of future generations.

 The proposed development site does not lie within or immediately adjacent to any statutory or non-statutory designated wildlife site and no direct impacts to such sites are anticipated as a result of the development proposals.

 An Ecological Appraisal of the site was undertaken at the outline planning application stage.
 Habitats at the site comprise remnants of the former tree nursery site, with formally shaded ground become colonised with grass, tall ruderal and herb species since tree cover has been reduced.